How often must I have my vehicle tested?

 Why can’t I have a tailpipe test instead of an OBD-II test?

+The EPA mandate requires that vehicles 1996 and newer be tested through the ODB-II port.
 An OBD-II test is more thorough than the two-speed idle (tailpipe) test and can check both emissions from a tailpipe and evaporative emissions.
 It is also less time-consuming.
 If possible, an OBD-II test would be a component of all emissions tests.
 However, older vehicles are not equipped with the technology that makes OBD-II testing possible.

 I failed my emissions test due to a Diagnostic Trouble Code (DTC) specific to the transmission.
 How does the transmission affect emissions?

 The efficiency of the transmission directly correlates to how hard the engine is running.
 If the engine is working harder than it normally would, there is an increase in emissions because the vehicle is not operating as efficiently as designed.

 Are OBD-II repairs covered by my warranty?

 Federal law requires emissions control systems on vehicles be warranted for two (2) years or 24,000 miles.
 Many auto manufacturers provide extended warranty coverage.
 Federal law also stipulates that catalytic converters be covered for eight (8) years or 80,000 miles.
 Consult the owner’s/warranty manual to find out about your vehicle’s coverage.

 My check engine light is on so I know my vehicle will fail an emissions test.
 What good will it do to have the test?

 OBD-II tests often reveal DTCs that can help an individual to determine what is wrong with a vehicle.
 A failed emissions test before repairs is necessary to qualify for a waiver.